Major Stanley Rider Gibbs1

 Major Stanley Rider Gibbs was born on 17 December 1880.1 He was the son of Joseph Hucks Gibbs and Mary Rider Budd.1 He married Margaret Ellen Harper, daughter of Dr. Joseph Harper, on 27 September 1909.1 He died on 17 July 1935 at age 54.1

-Major Stanley Rider Gibbs was educated at Radley College, Abingdon, Oxfordshire, England.1 He was educated at St. Thomas' Hospital, London, England.1 He gained the rank of Major in the service of the Royal Army Medical Corps.1 He was decorated with the award of Croix de Guerre.1 He was decorated with the award of Military Cross (M.C.).1 He was decorated with the award of Territorial Decoration (T.D.).1
+He was educated at Radley College, Abingdon, Oxfordshire, EnglandG.1 He was educated at St. Thomas' Hospital, London, EnglandG.1 He gained the rank of Major in the Royal Army Medical Corps.1 He was awarded the Croix de Guerre.1 He was awarded the Military Cross (M.C.)1 He was awarded the Territorial Decoration (T.D.)1

 Child of Major Stanley Rider Gibbs and Margaret Ellen Harper